jojomale/eidaQC/README.md

 For more details, take a look at https://eidaqc.readthedocs.io/en/latest/eidaqc.html#installation

 ## Install dependencies
-You need `pip` to install eidaqc.
+You need `pip` or `pipenv` to install eidaqc.
 Eidaqc was developed on Python 3.9.7 but should run on lower versions of Python 3 (tested Python 3.6, requires additional package importlib_resources).
 Python 2 is not supported.

 The following packages are required to run eidaqc: